-(a) Time to File; Contents; Response; Action by the Court if Granted.
+(d) Time to File; Form; Length; Response; Oral Argument.

 (1) Time.
-Unless the time is shortened or extended by order or local rule, a petition for panel rehearing may be filed within 14 days after entry of judgment.
-But in a civil case, unless an order shortens or extends the time, the petition may be filed by any party within 45 days after entry of judgment if one of the parties is:
+Unless the time is shortened or extended by order or local rule, any petition for panel rehearing or rehearing en banc must be filed within 14 days after judgment is entered-or, if the panel later amends its decision (on rehearing or otherwise), within 14 days after the amended decision is entered.
+But in a civil case, unless an order shortens or extends the time, the petition may be filed by any party within 45 days after entry of judgment or of an amended decision if one of the parties is: